SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 Each cell along a river path selects a **cell feature** that determines how terrain is modified in that cell.
 Features are registered handlers that know how to carve their specific river element.
 The selection process uses cell conditions and seeded noise to pick deterministically from eligible features.

-Each region also has a **region feature** that classifies its role in the broader network.
-Region features don't necessarily modify terrain—some are purely classification.
+Each region also has a **region feature** that defines its role in the broader network.
+Region features don't necessarily modify terrain—some are purely for categorization.

 ### Cell Feature Types